shashank92/izitest/README.md

       memorials: []
     };

 `waitingForMemorials` is used to determine whether or not to display the "Fetching memorial data" message.
-Keeping track of the sort order is useful for determining how the names are displayed.
-The `memorials` key just holds the memorial data.
+It is set to false after the data is received from the endpoint.
+Keeping track of the sort order is useful for determining which of the sort buttons should be rendered as active as well as how the names are displayed.
+The `memorials` array just holds the memorial data objects.

 #### Sorting